Stocks Rebound Amid Iran Deal Hopes

 Jamie Coleman

-As of midday Friday, global equities traded near record levels despite the lingering US government shutdown.
-The yield on the US 10-year Treasury note was little changed from a week ago at 4.10%, while the price of a barrel of West Texas Intermediate crude oil fell, flirting with $60, amid declining Mideast tensions.
-Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), was steady at 17.7.
+As of midday Friday, global equities were higher on the week amid reports that the US and Iran are finalizing a memorandum of understanding to end the war.
+The yield on the US 10-year Treasury note declined six basis points from last Friday to 4.48%, while the price of a barrel of West Texas Intermediate crude oil fell $6.75 to $85.
+Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), rose to 18.4 from 17.4.

 MACRO NEWS